-We encourage you to try your best and arrive during your assigned move-in time slot.
-This helps us manage traffic flow throughout the day on Saturday, September 3rd, 2016.
+We encourage you to try your best and arrive during your assigned move-in timeslot.
+This helps us manage traffic flow throughout the day on Saturday, September 2nd, 2017.
+Your assigned timeslot will be posted to your MyHousing account on August 4th.

+Depending on where you live, you may be assigned a Move-in timeslot on Friday, September 1.
+You will receive an email invitation if you are invited to move-in a day early.
 After September 3rd, the move-in time slots do not apply.
 You can pick up your keys at your Service Desk.